-Split the team into five groups using the "breakout rooms" feature in Zoom.
-Assign each group one of the five key processes required for achieving high reliability and ask them to read their respective page of the handouts.
-(Handouts should have been shared beforehand.)
+Split the team into five groups.
+Assign each group one of the five key processes required for achieving high reliability and give them their respective handout to read.

 - Preoccupation with failure

 - Reluctance to simplify interpretations

 - Sensitivity to operations

 - Commitment to resilience

-- Deference to expertise
+- · Deference to expertise